Early and Extended Helium Reionization Over More Than 600 Million Years of Cosmic Time: Notes on individual objects

 \subsection{Extreme UV Continua}

-On the relatively short covered spectral range the quasar continua are well described by power laws.
-However, the slopes given in Table~\ref{tab:he2qsolist} do not represent the intrinsic quasar continuum slopes due to unknown intervening \ion{H}{1} Lyman continuum absorption in the near UV \citep{moller90,worseck11}. \ion{H}{1} Lyman continuum absorption occurring in the covered spectral range has been accounted for by searching for strong Lyman series transitions redward of \ion{He}{2} Ly$\alpha$ in the quasar rest frame, in particular for those whose Lyman limit breaks occur in the \ion{He}{2} absorption region, therefore leading to a potential overestimate of the continuum and hence the \ion{He}{2} effective optical depth.
+In the covered wavelength range the quasar continua are well described by power-laws.
+However, the slopes given in Table~\ref{tab:he2qsolist} do not represent the intrinsic quasar continuum slopes due to unknown intervening \ion{H}{1} Lyman continuum absorption in the near UV \citep{moller90,worseck11}. \ion{H}{1} Lyman continuum absorption occurring in the covered spectral range has been accounted for by searching for strong Lyman series transitions redward of \ion{He}{2} Ly$\alpha$ in the quasar rest frame.
+In particular, we searched for Lyman series transitions of absorbers whose Lyman limit breaks might fall into the \ion{He}{2} absorption region, thereby leading to a potential overestimate of the continuum and the \ion{He}{2} effective optical depth.
 Our improved reduction revealed a previously unnoticed partial Lyman limit system toward SDSS~J1101$+$1053 ($z=0.3177$, $N_\mathrm{HI}\sim 10^{16.5}$\,cm$^{-2}$; see Table~\ref{tab:he2qsolist}) that results in a modest decrease in the inferred \ion{He}{2} effective optical depths compared to the initial analysis presented in \citet{worseck11b}.
 Other spectra show similar partial Lyman limit systems at lower redshifts, such that their Lyman limit breaks occur outside the covered spectral range.
-From our analysis we estimate that we can robustly detect $N_\mathrm{HI}\ga 10^{16.5}$\,cm$^{-2}$ absorbers in S/N$=2$ COS spectra, although line blending and Lyman series coverage of the particular absorber will play a role.
-For an unambiguous detection of strong \ion{He}{2} absorption it is essential to `clear' the available spectral range for low-redshift \ion{H}{1} Lyman continuum absorption, which restricts any detailed scientific analysis to S/N$\ga 2$ COS spectra.
+From our analysis we estimate that we can robustly detect $N_\mathrm{HI}\ga 10^{16.5}$\,cm$^{-2}$ absorbers in S/N$=4$ COS spectra if their Lyman limit occurs redward of \ion{He}{2} Ly$\alpha$.
+For lower-redshift absorbers the sensitivity depends on the particular Lyman series coverage, line blending, and the presence of \ion{He}{2} transmission regions that provide upper limits to the column density.
+For an unambiguous detection of strong \ion{He}{2} absorption it is essential to `clear' the available spectral range for low-redshift \ion{H}{1} Lyman continuum absorption, which restricts a detailed scientific analysis to S/N$\ga 4$ COS spectra.